iOS 14 and Facebook ads: All you need to know

 My name is Depesh Mandalia and I’m the founder of SM Commerce, a Facebook ads agency here in the UK, and creator of elite training programs, such as The Ultimate CBO Cookbook and the BPM Method.

-Each of these apps will have to set up a prompt that asks users whether they want to opt in or opt out from tracking by this app.
 Just as we’ve seen developers implement their own prompts before they trigger system prompts, we will probably see the same thing here with apps attempting to persuade users to allow tracking.

 We’re going to cover exactly what’s changing from both a user’s point-of-view and from an advertiser’s point-of-view, as well as what we can do to mitigate the effects of this update as much as possible.

-What is Apple thinking?!
+What was Apple thinking?!

-The discussion around privacy has been heating up in the United States, following major online privacy and data policies enacted in the European Union (GDPR).
-And Apple, who has not been quiet about making privacy a cornerstone of their brand, is taking a giant leap towards protecting peoples’ data rights ahead of policy makers in the US.
+And Apple, who has not been quiet about making privacy a cornerstone of their brand, took a giant leap towards protecting peoples’ data rights ahead of policy makers in the US.

 Because Apple controls the hardware and the App Store on iOS devices, they have the ability to force all apps to comply with their terms, rather than lawmakers who can only enact policy to punish non-compliers with fines after the fact.

-Possibly in response to the controversies surrounding Facebook in the last two US presidential elections and the growing public awareness of how Facebook and other social media platforms use peoples’ data, Apple decided to take a proactive business strategy to make tracking on their platform opt-in.
+Possibly in response to the controversies surrounding Facebook in the last US presidential elections and the growing public awareness of how Facebook and other social media platforms use peoples’ data, Apple decided to take a proactive business strategy to make tracking on their platform opt-in.

 While Apple has been positioning themselves as a hero privacy protector for the people, there’s no question they benefit from a financial perspective, too.
 And naturally Facebook, the largest online advertising platform in the world, is pissed.
 So pissed, they even published two full-page open letters in the Wall Street Journal.